 Many small business owners may cringe at the idea of a co-employment agreement, but it's not as daunting as it may sound.
 Your business remains the primary employer, while the PEO handles specific HR tasks set forth in the service agreement.
 This allows the PEO to manage employee benefits, payroll, and tax and government-related filings.

 While the cost of a PEO varies, most have one of two cost structures:

-- Payroll percentage: With this cost structure, you pay a percentage of your total payroll for each pay period.
+- A percentage of payroll: With this cost structure, you pay a percentage of your total payroll for each pay period.
 This percentage includes workers' compensation, employer practice liability insurance, and local, state and federal taxes.

 The cost of a PEO is not fixed because it depends on the company and its services, according to Matt Diggity, CEO of Diggity Marketing.

 "Generally, there are two methods of charging – per employee or payroll percentage," he said.
 "Charges per employee mostly range between $1,000 and $1,500 per year.
 This approach has a benefit that while devising a business's yearly financial plan, you have an accurate expense of [your] PEO."

 Payroll percentage, on the other hand, continuously changes according to your payroll amount that month.
 It's important to remember that PEO costs vary based on service offerings, the number of employees you have and the negotiated rate.
 These costs are usually less than those of hiring your own team to manage your human resources.

 PEOs can also charge for their services in other ways, such as by retaining the Section 125 benefit as a co-employer or with SUTA taxes, according to Michael Roloson, director of business development at PEO Focus.